JKatsenelinboigen/GetHashes/README.md

 # GetHashes
-A batch script that lets you right click any file and get the MD5 of SHA256 hashes for it.
+A batch script that lets you right click any file and get its hashes using different hashing algorithms.
 Useful for checking authenticity or signatures.

 <b>To Install:</b>